NourEldin-Ali/df-bpmn/docker/README.md

 # Docker

-Open-BPMN provides a Docker image to run the BPMN modeler as a Container in Docker or Kubernetes.
+DA-BPMN provides a Docker image to run the BPMN modeler as a Container in Docker or Kubernetes.

-The Open-BPMN Docker image is based on the [official NodeJS image (node:16-buster)](https://hub.docker.com/_/node).
+The DA-BPMN Docker image is based on the [official NodeJS image (node:16-buster)](https://hub.docker.com/_/node).
 The container image contains a prebuild appliction and exposes the port 3000

 In the Dockerfile we are using the entrypoint: